Full Truck Alliance Co. Ltd. (YMM) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for YMM stocks, with Morgan Stanley repeating the rating for YMM by listing it as a “Overweight.”
 The predicted price for YMM in the upcoming period, according to Morgan Stanley is $9 based on the research report published on July 05, 2023 of the current year 2023.

-Volatility was left at 4.06%, however, over the last 30 days, the volatility rate increased by 3.33%, as shares sank -13.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.35% lower at present.
+Volatility was left at 4.12%, however, over the last 30 days, the volatility rate increased by 5.61%, as shares sank -6.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.08% upper at present.

-During the last 5 trading sessions, YMM fell by -6.51%, which changed the moving average for the period of 200-days by +25.87% in comparison to the 20-day moving average, which settled at $6.87.
+During the last 5 trading sessions, YMM rose by +13.67%, which changed the moving average for the period of 200-days by +23.46% in comparison to the 20-day moving average, which settled at $6.73.
 In addition, Full Truck Alliance Co.
-Ltd. saw -22.75% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -12.19% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for YMM